This product review will go over the quality, installation, fitment, and function of the Perrin cold air intake for your BRZ, FRS, or 86.

 Despite the somewhat involved installation process, the Perrin cold air intake fits well.
 Perrin spent a lot of time getting this part right and the precision fitment in this area really shows.
 I imagine getting the part to fit just right between the bumper support was a key part of the design process and they did it well.
 The cylindrical foam filter fits snugly inside the front bumper with no issues as well.
 Lastly, the Perrin intake tube lines up properly with the stock intake inlet tube, allowing for a straight and simple connection.

 Perrin claims their cold air intake will yield up to 4hp and 4lb.ft by simply installing the product on a stock engine.
 I do not have any real work dyno numbers to provide personal evidence.
 However, there are some noticeable changes in the feel of the car after installing the intake.
 The intake noise certainly increases, giving the car a more pronounced sound when accelerating.
 From a power perspective, I am not sure I actually feel much of a difference.
 But again, the dyno would tell the real results.
-I personally think the Perrin cold air intake is best when complimented by other modifications on the car, such as a Perrin lightweight crank pulley, or additional exhaust components like a RevWorks headers and Tanabe Concept G exhaust.
+I personally think the Perrin cold air intake is best when complimented by other engine modifications on the car.
+This includes exhaust components like a RevWorks headers and Tanabe Concept G exhaust.

 The Perrin CAI gets 3 stars in my book.
 The fact that you have to remove the bumper to install this intake really drags its score down.
 There are many other quality intakes on the market, with similar performance, that do not require removing the bumper.
 Such as, the Grimmspeed Cold Air intake.